 Inspection of Biofilter’s source code may reveal additional supported columns.
 They are not documented here because they are only used for internal or debugging purposes and may change or disappear in a future release; use them at your own risk.

-Example Commands
+Example Knowledge

-Exploring LOKI and Biofilter – a Simulated Dataset

-For the following examples of filtering, annotation, and model building commands for Biofilter 2.0, we have provide a simulated LOKI database.
-This simulated LOKI database contains three sources (named “light”, “paint” and “spectrum”) and eleven pathways (named “red”, “green”, “blue”, “gray”, “cyan”, “magenta”, “yellow”, “gray”, “orange”, “indigo”, “violet”), linked to 13 genes and 21 SNPs, shown in the figure below.
-Through this example we provide command line examples that show how Biofilter processes data, as well as providing a test dataset for users to try out Biofilter 2.0.
+In order to provide examples of filtering, annotation, and model building commands for Biofilter 2.0, we have provided a simulated LOKI database.
+This simulated database contains three fictitious sources (named “light”, “paint” and “spectrum”) which define eleven pathways (named “red”, “green”, “blue”, “gray”, “cyan”, “magenta”, “yellow”, “gray”, “orange”, “indigo”, “violet”), linked to 13 genes and 21 SNPs.